bibek-totol/backend-ride-booking-api/README.md

 - If `Ride cannot be accepted or already taken` when accepting a ride, it usually means the ride status changed (accepted/cancelled) or another driver took it — the accept response has been improved to include current ride state to help debug.
 - Make sure Redis is running and the server connects successfully (used for refresh tokens).

-Want automation?
-I can:

-- Add Postman Tests to automatically set `accessToken`/`refreshToken` and `rideId`/`userId` from responses.
-- Provide environment files for Postman with dev/prod values.

-If you'd like, I can also generate a short step-by-step Postman runbook that registers a rider, requests a ride, registers a driver, accepts the ride and completes it so you can run a full end-to-end scenario with one click.

-# Backend-Ride-Booking-API

 ## Postman Collection